 Manqian Zhao is a doctoral candidate in Curriculum and Instruction with a concentration in Bilingual/Multicultural Education.
 Before studying at the Neag School of Education, she was a first-grade Chinese teacher in Georgia working with the Mandarin-Chinese Dual Immersion Program.
 During her doctoral study, she has carried out research as part of several federally funded research projects, including a study of argument writing development among Latino elementary students and interventions that support the reading development of young children.
 She has presented findings from these projects at national and international conferences.
 She has been teaching two graduate-level courses: Multicultural Education and Sheltered Instruction for English Learners (SIOP) at EDCI.

 She also served as a volunteer curriculum coordinator in one of the Mandarin-English dual immersion programs in New York and has designed a Pinyin Chinese literacy curriculum with bilingual teachers for the first- and second-grade bilingual learners.
 Manqian’s experience as an international student at EDCI provides her with greater insights and practical knowledge to help this subset of students navigate the academic landscape.
 With language proficiency in Mandarin Chinese, Cantonese Chinese, English, and her teaching experience in both Mandarin and English, her dissertation research focuses on how cross-linguistic transfer among young Mandarin-English bilingual students with the support of Pinyin.
-She will be completing her doctoral degree in 2022 to pursue her future goals of becoming an educator/researcher.
+She completed her doctoral degree in 2022 and started a post doctoral at George Mason University.